Baseball Stadiums by Class:

 and what set them apart

-The stadium thumbnail diagrams on this page are arranged in six "classes" to facilitate a graphical and descriptive (rather than statistical) comparison of stadiums having like origins.
-The groupings I have devised are mainly chronological but partly functional.
+The stadium thumbnail diagrams on this page are arranged in seven (formerly six) "classes" to facilitate a graphical and descriptive (rather than statistical) comparison of stadiums having like origins.
+The groupings I have devised are mainly chronological but partly structural and functional, as explained by the "Distinguishing features" text box at the upper right of each section.
 (Within each class they are in chronological order according to when they first hosted major league games.)
-Some stadiums fit in more than one class, while others don't fit very well in any class.
+Some stadiums don't fit very well into their designated class, as denoted by red outlines around their thumbnail images and pertinent descriptions.
+Some stadiums have been reclassified, and this page is subject to further revision.
 For each class of stadiums, there is a table of descriptive comparisons, with categories appropriate to that class.
 Following each table is a list of generalizations, based mainly on those categories.
-Each thumbnail diagram is a link to that stadium's page.
 Estimated distances and compass directions from each stadium to the city center (as the crow flies) are shown for each stadium, and the average distance for each class is given at the top of the lists of generalizations.
 Distances are rounded up or down to the nearest mile.
-A few stadiums have been reclassified in terms of their locations.
-NOTE: There are some gaps in certain categories of information, so this page is subject to further revision.
-Several of the stadium diagram thumbnail images below, especially for stadiums used for football, are now "dynamic," i.e., they change to a different version when you roll the mouse over them.
-As more of the stadium diagrams get revised in coming months, more of the thumbnail images below will become "dynamic."
+Each thumbnail diagram is a link to that stadium's page.
+Several of the thumbnail images below, especially the dual-use (doughnuts / cookie-cutters), are "dynamic," i.e., they change to the football version (or else shift to a closed-roof version, where appropriate) when you roll the mouse over them.

-Top ~ Early 20th century ~ Modern 20th century ~ Doughnuts ~ Neoclassical ~ Temporary: ~ Football
+Top ~ Early 20th century ~ Modern 20th century ~ Football ~ Temporary ~ Dual-use ~ Neoclassical ~ Postmodern

 Early 20th century baseball stadiums